 Read the labels.

-I spoke about this before in the article Reading Product Labels Could Save Your Life.
 I can't say it often enough.
 Because many of the food companies out there are more interested in making money than contributing to our health and happiness, you have to read the labels.
 Try this for me: The next time you go shopping, read the labels of the foods you normally buy, look at the ingredients and see if you find any of the following; high fructose corn syrup or HFCS, dextrose, fructose, corn sweetener, corn sugar, glucose, lactose and maltose.
 All that I just mentioned are different variations of sugar.

 Retrain your tastebuds.

 Believe it or not your tastebuds are able to change.
 By changing your diet you change what your body prefers.
 You don't have to eat that candy, drink that soda or lose yourself in a pint of Ben and Jerry's.
 Be lessening your intake you can actually change what you think is tasty.
 Try not eating candy for two weeks.
 Replace that candy with blueberries.
 Go a further step and eliminate the sodas, replace with water (put some fruit in it!) and see how you feel about candy after.
 Chances are you'll get a sugar high and you may not enjoy it as much as you previously did.